Working to improve the accuracy of reference

 to a commercial recycler.

-We greatly appreciate all donations, and thank you
+We greatly appreciate all contributions, and thank you

 in advance for your consideration.